Liozon/WebexTeams-AvailaBOT/README.md

 ### Recently added

+- Added "Last activity" info in PowerShell terminal.
+If the user is offline for example, you can know when it was last seen online or the last time Webex was used by the user

 - Improved notification layout, with Webex logo and user avatar (if the user has set one)

 ![Notification layout](images/Notification.png)